Caitlin Kraemer

 Caitlin Kraemer (born May 29, 2006) is a Canadian ice hockey player who is a forward for the University of Minnesota Duluth of the National Collegiate Athletic Association (NCAA).
-At the 2023 and 2024 IIHF World Women's U18 Championships, she broke multiple records including Canadian goal-scoring records previously held by Marie-Philip Poulin.
+At the 2023 and 2024 IIHF World Women's U18 Championships she broke multiple records including Canadian goal-scoring records previously held by Marie-Philip Poulin.

 Playing career

 Kraemer played junior hockey for the Kitchener-Waterloo Jr. Rangers of the Ontario Women's Hockey League, beginning in the 2020–21 season.
 She served as alternate captain in the 2021–22 season, and captain beginning in the 2022–23 season.
 Entering the 2023–24 season, the Rangers were rebranded as the Waterloo Ravens.
 In November 2023, Kraemer committed to play college ice hockey for the University of Minnesota Duluth.

 Kraemer recorded her first collegiate points in the second game of her Bulldogs career, a 4–3 victory over Ohio State University on September 22, 2024, in which she posted two goals and an assist for a game-leading three points, including the game-winning goal.

+On June 29, 2026, it was announced that Kraemer, along with Chloe Primerano and Abbey Murphy, would be attending the development camp of the National Hockey League's Edmonton Oilers alongside the team's prospects and other camp invites.